offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    ```

    This simple tree version gets solved to `w = 2`, `x = 1`, and `z = 2`.

+   The Pevzner book states that if a matrix is an additive matrix, there's a unique simple tree that fits it.
    ````

    The term additive is used because the weights of all edges along the path between leaves i and j in a tree fitting a matrix D add to `dist(i, j)`.
 Not all distance matrices are additive.
 For example, no 4-leaf simple tree exists that satisfies the following distance matrix...